 From November 15th to the 7th of this month, he participated in the 2025 Asia Winter Baseball League (AWB) held in Taiwan, where he recorded a batting average of .340.
 "Most of the matches were my first, so I tried not to be passive but to be proactive.
 I went into the matches thinking about how I could get results in my first at-bat in particular, and that led to some really good results," he said, expressing his satisfaction.

 Next season will be his second year, but he will be 24 years old.
-"I'm at an age where I have to do my best, so it will be a really crucial year.
-I don't just want to be in the first team, I want to play in games, contribute more to the team's win, and strive for results myself," he said enthusiastically.
+"I'm at an age where I have to perform, so it will really be a make-or-break year.
+I don't just want to be on the first team, I want to play in games, contribute more to the team's win, and strive to produce results myself," he said enthusiastically.